AbhilashGayen/rick-morty/README.md

 # RickMorty

-This repo is hosted at abhilashgayen-rickmorty.surge.sh
+This repo is hosted at https://abhilashgayen-rickmorty.surge.sh

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.